Mamba Neural Operator: Who Wins? Transformers vs. State-Space Models for PDEs: Experiments and Discussion

 We begin by evaluating the performance of Transformers, their variants, and Mamba on the Darcy Flow dataset, as presented in Table~\ref{Dacyflow}.
 The results demonstrate that incorporating Mamba consistently improves performance across all metrics and models.
+Among the non-Transformer baselines (FNO, UNet, DeepONet), UNet is the strongest performer.
+Compared to this best baseline, our Mamba-based models still secure a further ~15.6\% reduction in RMSE and ~25\% reduction in nRMSE, highlighting Mamba’s advantage, even outperforming non-transformer methods.
 For GNOT, while the RMSE remains close, the nRMSE and RL2 values are reduced, indicating that Mamba effectively refines predictions.
 The G.T. sees the most significant enhancement, with the RMSE dropping by 40\% when Mamba is used.
 This suggests that Mamba's design addresses the shortcomings of traditional Galerkin-type attention in capturing complex PDE dynamics.
 For OFormer, Mamba not only retains the strong baseline performance but also achieves improvements across all metrics.
 The reduction in RL2 indicates that Mamba’s mechanism is better at mapping the solution space of PDEs with higher precision.
 Mamba also demonstrates an enhanced ability to capture the complex spatial correlations inherent to Darcy Flow more effectively.